 ALUMNI RELATIONS & DEVELOPMENT

-The goal for the University Alumni Relations Office in 2015-2016 was to begin the process of re-connecting with alumni (graduates and residence) through personal one-on-one visits as well as hosting an Alumni Networking Breakfast at Luther for alumni who worked on the University of Regina campus.
+The goal for the University Alumni Relations Office in 2017‐2018 was to continue to reconnect with alumni (graduates and residence) through the following events:

 Direct Mail Appeal

 The 2017 Fall Appeal focused on raising funds to place three to four students at Luther College at the University of Regina who have completed the Nonprofit Leadership and Innovation (NSLI) certificate in paid internships at Regina and area non‐profit organizations during the summer of 2017 through Luther’s pilot NSLI student summer internship program.
 The goal of $10,000 was almost doubled raising $19,483.

 The Alice May and Violet Ann Weston Bursary was established in May 2018 by by Rev. Dr. Walter Ellis in honour of his two aunts, Alice May, a secretary to Regina lawyer George Thorn, and Violet Ann Weston, a nurse.
 Both Alice and Violet were residents in the College dorms.
 Valued at $1,500, the bursary will first be awarded in 2019 to an entering or continuing female Luther registered student living in the Luther College at the University of Regina Residence with the intention of studying law, business, nursing, or a health‐related program.

 Government of Canada’s Enabling Accessibility Fund for Second Fully Accessible All Gender Washroom